-4.2 National Impacts versus Regional Impacts
+4.3 National Impacts versus Regional Impacts

 The localized impacts of import competition measure the relative effect of the China trade shock on more versus less trade-exposed regional labor markets.
-Should we take these results to mean that trade-impacted locations suffered more than trade-insulated locations, or simply that they benefited less?
+Should we take these results to mean that trade-impacted locations suffered employment declines in absolute terms, or simply that they benefited less relative to trade-insulated locations?
 This distinction between relative and absolute effects matters.
-The former encompasses the distributional effects of trade, whereas the latter bears on the net gains from trade.
+The former encompasses the distributional effects of trade, whereas the latter bears on the magnitude of the net gains from trade.

-Using an expanded version of equation (4), Acemoglu, Autor, Dorn, Hanson and Price (2015) assess whether the seemingly adverse industry and region-level impacts are offset by employment responses elsewhere in the economy.
+Using an expanded version of equation (4), Acemoglu, Autor, Dorn, Hanson and Price (2016) assess whether the seemingly adverse industry and region-level impacts are offset by employment responses elsewhere in the economy.
 Looking across U.S. manufacturing industries whose outputs compete with Chinese import goods, they estimate that had import penetration from China not grown after 1999, there would have been 560 thousand fewer manufacturing jobs lost through the year 2011.
 Actual U.S. manufacturing employment declined by 5.8 million workers from 1999 to 2011, making the counterfactual job loss from direct import competition amount to 10 percent of the realized job decline.
+As these results are based on the reduced-form specification of equation (2), they may however not capture the full general equilibrium consequences of trade.

-These direct effects of trade exposure do not capture the total impact of growing Chinese imports on U.S. employment.
 Negative shocks to one industry are transmitted to other industries via economic linkages between sectors.
-One source of linkages is buyer-supplier relationships (Acemoglu, Carvalho, Ozdaglar and Tahbaz-Salehi, 2012).
-Rising import competition in apparel and furniture two sectors in which China is strong-will cause these "downstream" industries to reduce purchases from the "upstream" sectors that supply them with fabric, lumber, and textile and woodworking machinery.
+One source of such linkages is buyer-supplier relationships (Acemoglu, Carvalho, Ozdaglar and Tahbaz-Salehi, 2012).
+Rising import competition in apparel and furniture-two sectors in which China is strong-will cause these "downstream" industries to reduce purchases from the "upstream" sectors that supply them with fabric, lumber, and textile and woodworking machinery.
 Because buyers and suppliers often locate near one another, much of the impact of increased trade exposure in downstream industries is likely to transmit to suppliers in the same regional or national market.
-Acemoglu, Autor, Dorn, Hanson and Price (2015) use U.S. input-output data to construct upstream import exposure shocks for both manufacturing and non-manufacturing industries.
+Acemoglu, Autor, Dorn, Hanson and Price (2016) use U.S. input-output data to construct upstream import exposure shocks for both manufacturing and non-manufacturing industries.
 Estimates from this exercise indicate negative employment effects in industries that sell outputs to directly trade-exposed industries, from which trade exposure propagates upstream in the supply chain.
-Applying the direct plus input-output measure of exposure increases estimates of trade-induced job losses for 1999 to 2011 to 985 thousand workers in manufacturing and to 2.0 million workers in the entire economy.
-Inter-industry linkages thus magnify the employment effects of trade shocks, almost doubling the size of the impact within manufacturing and producing an equally large employment effect outside of manufacturing.
+40 Applying the direct plus the indirect input-output measure of exposure increases estimates of trade-induced job losses for 1999 to 2011 to 985 thousand workers in manufacturing, and to 2.0 million workers in the entire economy.
+Inter-industry linkages thus magnify the employment effects of trade shocks, almost doubling the size of the impact within manufacturing and producing an equally large employment effect outside of manufacturing.41

-&lt;sup>33Pierce and Schott (2015) and Federico (2014) find qualitatively similar results for the U.S. and Italy, respectively.
-While the employment impact of upstream import exposure in significantly negative, the impact of downstream import exposure is estimated to be small and insignificant in aggregate.
-Point estimates suggest that manufacturing
+40Pierce and Schott (2015) and Federico (2014) find qualitatively similar results for the U.S. and Italy, respectively.